ZhaoChunshan/CypherQueryEngine/README.md

 # CypherQueryEngine
-A cypher query engine for propery graph database.
+A cypher query engine for property graph database.

 ## Usage